BgeeDB/bgee_pipeline/pipeline/genes/README.md

 * Update `gene` table with count of genes in database with an identical Ensembl gene ID (in Bgee, for some species with no genome available, we use the genome of a closely-related species, such as chimpanzee genome for analyzing bonobo data.
 For this reason, a same Ensembl gene ID can be mapped to several species in Bgee.):
     `make sameIdGeneCount`
+* Insert OncoMX XRefs based on a file provided by OncoMX and a mapping to bgeeGeneId based on UniProt IDs.
+Please be sure that the URL of the file is up to date before running the rule :
+	`make ../../generated_file/insert_oncoMX_XRefs`

 # Gene Homology
 * **Requirements**: **having contacted Adrian Altenhoff <adrian.altenhoff@inf.ethz.ch> one month in advance to request an update of the OMA HOGs based on our list of species.
 This is different from the data available from their download page...** Having successfully run the step insert genes.